Winchester College: College

 The seventy scholars live in the original buildings, known as "College".
 The scholars are known as "Collegemen", and the schoolmaster in charge of them is called the Master in College.
 Collegemen wear black gowns, following the founding traditions of the school.
-Collegemen enjoy certain privileges compared to the Commoners, such as having open fires and being allowed to walk across Meads, the walled sports field outside School.
+Collegemen enjoy certain privileges compared to the Commoners, such as quick access to the campus, having open fires, and being allowed to walk across Meads, the walled sports field outside School.

 Boarding houses

-Every pupil at Winchester, apart from the Scholars, lives in a boarding house, chosen or allocated when applying to Winchester.
+Every boarding pupil at Winchester, apart from the Scholars, lives in a boarding house, chosen or allocated when applying to Winchester.
 It is here that he studies, eats and sleeps.
 Each house is presided over by a housemaster (who takes on the role in addition to teaching duties), assisted by house tutors.
 Houses compete against each other in school sports.
 Each house has an official name, usually based on the family name of the first housemaster, which is used mainly as a postal address.
-Each house also has an informal name, usually based on the name or nickname of an early housemaster.
-Each house also has a letter, in the order of their founding, to act as an abbreviation, especially on laundry tags.
+Each house other than College also has an informal name, usually based on the name or nickname of an early housemaster.
+Each house also has a letter, in the order of their founding, to act as an abbreviation.
 A member of a house is described by the informal name of the house with "-ite" suffixed, as "a Furleyite", "a Toyeite", "a Cookite" and so on.

-College does not have an informal name, although the abbreviation Coll is sometimes used; "X" (meaning, not one of the boarding houses) was originally used only on laundry tags.
+In September 2026, the school's first girls' boarding house, St Cross, opened.
+Construction of a second boarding house for girls, St Catherine, was completed in 2026.

 Academic

 Admission

-Winchester is considered one of the most prestigious schools in the world.
+Winchester is held to be one of the most prestigious schools in the world.
 It has its own entrance examination, and does not use Common Entrance like other major public schools.
 Those wishing to enter a Commoner House make their arrangements with the relevant housemaster some two years before sitting the exam, usually sitting a test set by the housemaster and an interview.
 Those applying to College do not take the normal entrance examination but instead sit a separate, harder, exam called "Election": successful candidates may obtain, according to their performance, a scholarship, an exhibition or a Headmaster's nomination to join a Commoner House.
 Admission to College was historically coupled to remission of fees, but this has ceased; instead, means-tested bursaries ranging from 5% to 100% of the school fee are provided, according to need.
 From 2022, Winchester admitted girls into the 6th form (year 12) as day pupils, with girls boarding from 2026.
 For 2023/24, the fee is £49,152 per annum (£16,384 per term) for boarding pupils and £36,369 per annum (£12,123 per term) for day pupils.